 The perils of short-term, profit-only thinking are becoming obvious to more than environmentalists.
 A growing number of investors today are prioritizing impact investing, with the number of sustainable investment funds tripling since 2008.

-Sustainability turns out to be a smart way to screen investments; ESG (environmental, social and governance) funds comfortably outperformed their conventional fund peers in 2020.
-And investors, have bucked a historical trend of turning away from sustainability during hard times.
+Investors, have bucked a historical trend of turning away from sustainability during hard times.
 The pandemic has only spurred ESG investing to new heights with $51 billion in net new money flowing into these funds over the past year – a record, and more than double the prior year.

 “So in these challenging times, not only are we seeing inflows, but we’re seeing actual strong performance,” Wilson-Otto said.
 “From my perspective, a lot of that is due to the link around sustainable business practices and actual business resilience, so we’re definitely seeing that come through in the data.”